 The Director of Tests (Mike Turner) together with the Chief Examiners and Chief Observers for the divisions has pulled together some guidelines for commentary rides and drives.
 Every Associate and Member needs to make themselves fluent in Commentary – Basic which covers left and right turns and roundabouts.
 When the Director of Tests receives feedback that it is being reproduced to a good standard he will then introduce it as part of the test.
 The Basic is the bare minimum required.

 For those of an adventurous disposition then the Intermediate Commentary expands on the Basic and we encourage Observers and Examiners to become familiar with it.
 At this time there is no immediate plan to make it part of the test but may at some time in the future depending on how we as a group progress.

-The Advanced Commentary is in a similar vain to the Intermediate but provides more of a “filler” between dealing with hazards.
+The Advanced Commentary is in a similar vein to the Intermediate but provides more of a “filler” between dealing with hazards.